 Some Sonoma County concerts took place in bigger venues.
 In July 1967, the Yardbirds played to an audience of 4,000 at the Sonoma County Fairgrounds in Santa Rosa.
 A few other bands of the era also played here, including Quicksilver Messenger Service, Big Brother, Iron Butterfly, and Canned Heat.

 Today a few major figures from the Summer of Love reside in Sonoma County.
 Drummer Mickey Hart, who joined the Dead in 1967 and was inducted into the Rock and Roll Half of Fame in 1994, lives in Occidental.
 He continues to experiment and thrive as a musician and, in recent years, has become successful as a visual artist.
-Stanley Mouse (born Stanley Miller), whose psychedelic posters and album covers defined an entire era, owns Healdsburg's Rockin Roses Art Gallery, which sells his work and the works of Mickey Hart, Grace Slick, Jerry Garcia, and others.
+Stanley Mouse (born Stanley Miller), whose psychedelic posters and album covers defined an entire era, works out of his studio in Sebastopol.

 Back to the Land in Sonoma County

 Seeking and finding bliss in Sonoma County isn’t anything new.
 Utopian-seekers have come here since the 19th century.
 They founded colonies such as Fountain Grove (1875-1892), begun by Thomas Lake Harris and the Brotherhood of the New Life; Icaria-Speranza (1881-1887), a communist-like commune south of Cloverdale; Altruria (1894-1895), which went financially bust before it could accomplish much; and Preston (1875-1909), headed by faith healer Emily Preston, who claimed to be able to see through people with an X-ray eye.